-The quality enterprise began its improvement journey by defining individual measures that can be used to assess safety and quality.
+After the release of the seminal works, To Err is Human1 and Crossing the Quality Chasm2, the quality enterprise began its improvement journey by defining individual measures that can be used to assess safety and quality.
 These measures have helped propel a movement that values a culture of safety and improves the quality of care for patients.

-Measures are used in a number of ways to drive improvements in the healthcare system, as part of public reporting, pay-for-performance, and value-based programs.
-Publicly reported quality data also help inform consumers about where to seek medical care.^{1,2} Public-facing quality programs like the CMS Overall Hospital Star Ratings compile performance on quality measure across seven domains, consolidating these measures into a single summary score, from 1 star to 5 stars.3 As such, there exist limitations in clearly defining what these scores mean.
-Payers and purchasers are also increasingly relying on measured quality performance to determine provider and hospital reimbursement and improve healthcare quality.
-With the increasing cost and burden of measuring and reporting quality and the need for measurement to reveal actionable opportunities for quality improvement, efforts need to thoughtfully advance the current state of healthcare measurement.4 As the nation's healthcare delivery system transitions to value-driven models of care, quality measurement must support a comprehensively informed view of quality and more aggressively drive measure alignment across stakeholders.
+Measures are used in a number of ways to drive improvements in the healthcare system, as part of public reporting, pay-for-performance, and valuebased programs.
+Publicly reported quality data also help inform consumers about where to seek medical care.^{3,4} Public-facing quality programs like the CMS Overall Hospital Quality Star Ratings compile performance on quality measures across seven domains, consolidating these measures into a single summary score, from 1 star to 5 stars.5 As such, there exist limitations in clearly defining what these scores mean.
+Payers and purchasers are also increasingly relying on measured quality performance to determine provider and hospital reimbursement, and to incentivize improvement in health outcomes.
+With the increasing cost and burden of measuring and reporting quality, and the need for measurement to reveal actionable opportunities for quality improvement, efforts need to thoughtfully advance the current state of healthcare measurement.6 As the nation's healthcare delivery system transitions to value-driven models of care, quality measurement must support a comprehensively informed view of quality and more aggressively drive measure alignment across stakeholders.

-Measurement systems themselves can face challenges such as limited data and measures, lack of robust audits, varied methodology in the creation of composite measures, comparing a diversity of provider and hospital types, and a lack of formal peer review of methods.5 As measurement systems intend to assess and publish aggregate quality scores to help distill and ease communication of complex quality measurements, the design decision to support these goals should support the intent.
+Measurement systems themselves can face challenges such as limited data and measures, lack of robust audits, varied methodology in the creation of composite measures, comparing a diversity of provider and hospital types, and a lack of formal peer review of methods.7 As measurement systems intend to assess and publish aggregate quality scores to help distill and ease communication of complex quality measurements, the design decision to support these goals should support the intent.

 While healthcare quality measurement started to assess and improve health outcomes, today the measurement landscape faces both collective and evolving gaps as well as oversaturation in some measure areas.
-There are differing opinions of the value of different measure types (e.g., structure, process, or outcome) and debate between using more accessible administrative data (e.g., claims data) more detailed clinical or patient-reported data.
+There are differing opinions of the value of different measure types (e.g., structure, process, or outcome) and debate between using more accessible administrative data (e.g., claims data) versus more detailed clinically enriched or patient-reported data.
 The current state of healthcare quality is marred by related measures that may not always work in sufficient synchrony to drive comprehensive and comparable quality performance results.
-Thus, the measurement enterprise still has opportunities to be more agile to drive innovation in healthcare quality.
+Thus, the measurement enterprise still has opportunities to be more agile in driving innovation in healthcare quality.